 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in second quarter 2017; the courthouse is scheduled for completion in third quarter 2019.
+Construction is currently scheduled to begin in third quarter FY 2017-2018; the courthouse is scheduled for completion in third quarter 2019-2020.
 This schedule is subject to change.

 |Judicial Council of California

 |FOR COURTS TO REPORT FACILITY ISSUES|